djgoldsmith/shape/305/02-Javascript.md

 ## Objects

- - Can be throught of as simple collections of name:value pairs
+ - Can be thought of as simple collections of name:value pairs
     - The Dictionaries in above example
 	- Can also contain functions

 ## Name Value Pairs

  - Name is a string
-   - Quotes are optional if it would be a vailid JS variable name
+   - Quotes are optional if it would be a valid JS variable name
  - Value can be any JS value
    - String, Integer, List etc
    - Includes other Objects